 BigQuery ultimately breaks down pricing into two categories: Storage pricing and query pricing.

-The cost of storing your data in BigQuery is entirely dependent on how much data you replicate into the data warehouse.
+The cost of storing your data in BigQuery is entirely dependent on how much data you replicate into the destination.

-However, when estimating how much data you expect to store in your data warehouse, it’s important to understand the append-only nature of how Stitch replicates most data into BigQuery.
+However, when estimating how much data you expect to store in your destination, it’s important to understand the append-only nature of how Stitch replicates most data into BigQuery.

 To summarize: existing data isn’t updated.
 Updates are added as new rows to existing tables.
 Due to this, the size of tables can grow substantially over time.